simkam/jboss-as-security-providers-extension/README.md

 Extension for registering Java Security Providers in JBoss AS at runtime.

-Current version supports only SunPKCS11 provider.
+Current version supports SunPKCS11 provider and providers with public constructor without arguments.

 ## How to get it